kmshambhavi-coder/sanityLineBreak/Playbooks/Default/Playground GitHub/README.md

 # Playground GitHub
 <p>This is remote-remote playbook testing with line <br>break But</p>
-what if it really contains a
+\nwhat if it really contains a line break
-line break